Story about my Brother, General Hieu

 I will only have the opportunity to go home at the end of the month, that is why I am sending you in advance May paycheck.
 This month they deduct income tax according to the tax chart.

 I am also sending back 12 batteries for Dung, Cam and some pears.
 I was away the last few days, and this Sunday the children did not come to Lai Khe.
 Consequently, nobody ate those pears stored in the refrigerator.

 Hang has learned how to turn over and should be rolling all over the bed like a top.

 After this operation, things should ease up a little bit because the rainy season is here soon.

-Doctor Hoan, the Head of Military Medicine told me that he promises to help your younger brother Phuc and will give him high mark in consideration of his family situation.
+Doctor Hoan, the Head of Military Medicine, told me that he promises to help your younger brother Phuc and will give him high marks in consideration of his family situation.

-Madame Four Star General Tri sends out invitation for a religious ceremony and dinner commemorating 100 days on 2 June 1971.
+Madame Four Star General Tri invites for a religious ceremony and dinner commemorating 100 days on 2 June 1971.
 Do you plan to go?

 The Biographic Data on MG General Hieu writes:

 15. In May 1971, General Hieu found his forces in the Snoul area facing an increasingly serious enemy threat.
 He requested permission to withdraw from Cambodia, but General Minh refused to grant him permission until the two 5th Division regiments were faced by a two-division enemy force.
 The two regiments were mauled in their withdrawal from Cambodia and General Hieu was blamed for the disaster.
 At American behest, and with General Minh’s active consent, Hieu was removed from command of the 5th Division on June 9, 1971.